-I was born in 1946 and started playing with electronics at a very early age.
+I started playing with electronics at a very early age.
 My dad was great about taking time and explaining how things like magnetic fields are created and why I got jolted across the floor of his workshop when I placed an ohmmeter across a big transformer and then pulled the meter lead away while still touching the transformer wires!
 Even so he still encouraged my playing with and experimenting with various components often taking them apart to see what kind of magic was inside.

 Dad helped me build a kit tube type battery radio when I was only six.
 I remember a piece of wood served as the chassis and it had to be coated with schelac before I could install the Fahnestock Clips to connect the components.
 My mother and father were both hams (W5DRI and W5DQK) since around 1951 so I grew up around ham radio.
 They would sometime communicate across the supper table using morse code.
 My brother, sister and I would not know what they were saying so we learned the code out of self defense.